mailittlepony/transconnect/README.md

 # TransConnect

-> A C++ console application for managing your society.
+> A C# console application for managing your society.

 ## Install